 I should probably tell you about the plot.
 Your are Corvo, the official bodyguard to the Empress, and are framed for her assassination, at which point you’re broken out of jail by a resistance to the assassins and tasked with placing the Empress’ daughter, Emily, back on the throne.
 A godlike creature called the Outsider (who’s narrating the sequel trailer, actually) gives you supernatural abilities and a beating Heart that directs you to his artifacts as well as allows you to hear ‘secrets’ about people you point the Heart toward.

 Oh, and it’s also a game.
 Boyfriend, after watching for a bit, said, “So this is basically Steampunk Assassin’s Creed?”
 And yes, that’s literally the best way to describe it.
 It puts more emphasis on the choice between violence and pacifism than AC — you can decide to Ezio through the game destroying everything in your path, or take a more stealth approach — but it’s essentially AC set in steampunkland.
 It takes my favorite parts of AC and expands them, though.
 I mean, I can’t speak for anyone else, but I was in AC for the wall-scaling and jump missions (well, and the ancient aliens), and Dishonored is 99% wall-scaling so I was happy as a clam.
 Though, like I said, you also have the choice to murder your way through with wild abandon and never scale a damn thing.
-But the dev’s comments about the feedback they got makes me think most people, like me, were scaling the fuck out of walls.
+But the dev’s comments about the feedback they got makes me think most people, like me, were scaling the shit out of walls.